jelmd/snmp-export/generator/README.md

 # SNMP Export Config Generator

-This generator named snmp-export-cfg uses NetSNMP to parse MIBs, and generates configs for the snmp_exporter using them.
+This generator named snmp-export-cfg uses NetSNMP to parse MIBs, and generates configs for the snmp-exporter using them.

 ## Running
 Since this utility uses libnetsnmp, MIB lookups are made either according to the hardcoded default PATH or, if the environment variable MIBDIRS is set, according to its colon separated list of directories.
 It is recommended but not mandatory to use the MIBS comming with the snmp-export-cfg package.
 E.g.: